silverwind/droppy/README.md

 - Chrome (last 2 versions)
 - Internet Explorer 10 or higher

-In case of Chrome and Firefox, slightly older versions may work resonably well.
+In case of Firefox and Chrome older version may still work, but I'm not targeting CSS at them.

 ##Configuration
 Configuration is done through the `config.json` file, located in the same directory as `droppy.js`.